 Sleep Problems After Brain Injury: Why Sleep Often Changes

 Some people have difficulty falling asleep.
-Others wake frequently during the night.
-Some feel excessively sleepy during the day.
+Others wake repeatedly during the night.
+Some sleep much more than usual but still feel exhausted during the day.

 Common Sleep Changes After Brain Injury